A monthly list of good things to do, buy, read, watch, and more.

 The other thing I want to focus on is quality - I'm done with the $10 sweaters that aren't all natural fibers and start pilling right away.
 Or t-shirts, for that matter - have you noticed how hard it is to find 100% cotton t-shirts anymore?

-At the time I searched, there was a sale of 60% off and I signed up for emails so got an addition % off (I can’t remember if it was 15 or 20% – but one of those), bringing the sweater under $40.
-I love it – the fit, the softness, and how warm it is.
-(I should mention that cashmere is a type of wool, so if you are sensitive to wool, you may not think it’s the best thing ever like I do.)
+I look for sales that bring the sweater down to 440-$50.
+(I should mention that cashmere is a type of wool, so if you are sensitive to wool, you may not think it's the best thing ever like I do.)

 A Sweater Shaver that Really Works